nicksonjean/PHP-Generic-Database/README.md

 ## ToDo

+- Infrastructure
+  - [x] Creation of the Container in Docker.
+  - [ ] Creation of Migrations between all Databases.
+- Source
+  - Connection
+    - [x] Possibility of use with Fluent Design and Chained Methods.
+    - [x] Improved use of the Static Arguments format, now using array by key and value for arguments.
     - [x] Improved use of the Static Arguments format, now using named arguments.
   - [x] Implement fetch and fetchAll methods.
   - [ ] Add transaction, commit and rollback support.
+  - [ ] Added compatibility for ODBC engine.
+  - [ ] Added compatibility for MongoDB Database.
+  - [ ] Added compatibility for Cassandra Database.
   - [ ] Added compatibility for SyBase Database.
-- [ ] Added compatibility for dBase Databases.
+  - [ ] Added compatibility for dBase Database.
-- [ ] Added compatibility ODBC engine.
   - [ ] Query builder creation.